sethvs/sthVault/docs/en-us/Get-sthVault.md

 ### -VaultFilePath
 Specifies the vault file path.

-It is the path to .xml file, created by the `New-sthVault` cmdlet with the **-VaultFilePath** parameter.
+It is the path to .xml file, created by the `New-sthVault` function with the **-VaultFilePath** parameter.

 ```yaml
 Type: String